Exegetical Study Notes on the Greek TextPDF eBook

 ii] Confronting the false teachers at Ephesus, 2:14-26

-iv] Standing against the heresy in the example set by Paul, 3:10-17
+iv] Standing against the heresy; Paul's example, 3:10-17

 v] The final charge - do the work of an evangelist, 4:1-5